utilmeta/utype/README.md

 ```

 !!! note
-    The `AsyncGenerator` type is used to annotate the return value of the asynchronous generator, which has two parameters, the first represents the type of the value output by `yield`, and the second represents the type of the value sent by `asend`
+    The `AsyncGenerator` type is used to annotate the return value of the asynchronous generator, which has two parameters: the type of the value output by `yield`, type of the value sent by `asend`

-As you can see, even though we used types such as character in passing parameters and `yield`, they were all converted to the expected numeric type as declared (of course, an error was thrown if the conversion could not be completed).
+As you can see, the parameters passed to the function and the value received from `yield` were all converted to the expected type as declared

 ### Logical operation of type
-Utype supports logical operations on types and data structures using Python-native logical operators
+utype supports logical operations on types and data structures using Python-native logical operators
 ```python
 from utype import Schema, Field from typing import Tuple